svoop/dry-credentials/README.md

 App.credentials.reload!
 ```

-The reload is not done immediately but lazily the next time credentials are queried.
+The reload is not done immediately but the next time credentials are queried.

 ## Edit Credentials